punnpunnpunn/Dr_Mario/README.md

-# Dr_Mario
+# Dr Mario
-Dr. Mario game written in Assembly
+Dr. Mario is a tetris like game where you drop pills down and attempt to clear the viruses.
+Try the game now!